ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 !!! note

-    If you still see the welcome page, go to `config/packages/` and check if you deleted `ezplatform_welcome_page.yaml` file.
+    If you still see the welcome page, go to `config/packages/` and make sure you deleted the `ezplatform_welcome_page.yaml` file.

 ### Add the site's main layout